01 of 07

 Either grab a bite on the way and enjoy it al fresco, or head straight on to The National Museum in Kildare Street.Continue to 4 of 7 below.

 04 of 07

-The National Museum in Kildare Street
+Early Afternoon: The National Museum on Kildare Street

 This is, in our opinion, the one museum no visitor to Dublin should miss.
 The National Museum of Ireland in Kildare Street showcases the history of Ireland up to and including the Middle Ages and will leave you impressed.
 Plan at least an hour, better ninety minutes or two hours, for a stroll around the two levels and an immersion into Ireland's past at its best.
 If you want to skip some exhibition areas, make sure to see the Celtic hoards, the early Christian treasures, the Viking remnants, and the bog bodies in the "Sacrifice and Kingship" section, like Clonycavan Man.